 My husband is the world’s worst at overloading and balancing a load of laundry.
-We have a newer top-load with no agitator so he just throws clothes in all willy-nilly and doesn’t know when to stop.
-Bless his heart, at least he tries!
+We have a newer top-load with no agitator.
+He just throws clothes in all willy-nilly and doesn’t know when to stop.
+Bless his heart, at least he tries.

 Unbalanced means the load in the machine is heavier on one side of the tub.
 This is common with heavy towels and jeans.
 As you load the machine try to go in a circle and equalize the weight.